How to set up OpenVPN on AWS EC2 and fix DNS leaks on Ubuntu 18.04 LTS

 2. Add DNS implementation to your connection profile

-We’ll need to edit the connection profile file we downloaded earlier.
-Since it’s symbolically linked, we can accomplish this by changing the
+You’ll need to edit the connection profile file you downloaded earlier.
+Since it’s symbolically linked, you can accomplish this by changing the

 .ovpn file, wherever it’s stored.
 Run